Gym Equipment

 Gluteus Minimus – this muscle works in conjunction with the gluteus medius to assist with stability of the pelvis and hip adduction

-A sedentary lifestyle, where many people spend much of their day sitting, can result in a weakening of the gluteal muscles.
 Not only can this result in excessive strain being placed on the lower body joints, it may lead to lower back pain.

-As the glutes stabilise the hips, this makes them vitally important for balance and posture.
-If the glutes are underdeveloped, the lower back will overcompensate for this weakness potentially resulting in lower back pain.
 Spending sufficient time developing your glutes is crucial, since a lack of glute strength and musculature can be a major contributor to many back, hip, and knee ailments.

 In this article, we’ll explain the benefits of using gym equipment for glute training, including some of the best gym machines for glutes and cardio options for also targeting these muscle groups.